How to Apply Conditional Formatting to Cells

 Private workSheet As WorkSheet = workBook.DefaultWorkSheet

-' Create conditional formatting rule
+' Retrieve the first conditional formatting rule collection

-Private ruleCollection = workSheet.ConditionalFormatting.GetConditionalFormattingAt(0)
+Dim ruleCollection = workSheet.ConditionalFormatting.GetConditionalFormattingAt(0)

-Private rule = ruleCollection.GetRule(0)
+Dim rule = ruleCollection.GetRule(0)

-' Edit styling
+' Edit the background color styling of the rule

 rule.PatternFormatting.BackgroundColor = "#B6CFB6"